Pronex/minimal_api/README.md

     podman rm minimal_api; podman build -t minimal_api:latest .; podman run -it --name minimal_api -p 8080:8080 minimal_api:latest
     ```

-You'll then find the application running at [http://localhost:8080/](http://localhost:8080/).
+You'll then find the application running at [http://localhost:8080/](http://localhost:8080/) or similar.

 ## Testing & QA

 Testing is done with `tox` and `pytest`.
 You can run the tests with `tox` or `pytest` (or `pytest -v` for more verbosity).
 You can also run the tests with `pytest --cov=src --cov-report=html` to get a coverage report in html format

 Get missing stubs with `mypy --install-types`.

+Otherwise the GitHub actions workflow will run the tests and linting on every push to the main branch.

 ## Build and push to production